Taha-Batur-Senli/CS102_Section03_Group_03C/group/Taha_log.md

 ### ~ 16.05.2020 and 17.05.2020 ~
 Saturday was spent solving the previous issue and I managed to achieve success, while sunday was mostly spent on the SearchView.
 However, a small communications error in our team basically made my work on the SearchView obsolete and so I had to discard it and provide my understanding of it as advice.
 It was frustrating to discard my progress in a sense, but in the end we outlined our tasks clearly and so I began to work on designing the help pages.

+### ~ 18.05.2020 ~
+Today I finished the help pages, both for the restaurant and the customer by creating the necessary xml pages, java classes and then adding the required event listeners to those classes.
+I also encountered a small problem with their functioning and discovered that it was caused due to the classes not being in the android manifest.

 ****